 The identity of an artwork’s artist will remain anonymous at all times.
 Only once an artwork is bought, will the artist’s name be revealed to the buyer on the back of the artwork.

 All artworks are A5 sized and sold in-person, on a first-come-first-served basis.
 Buyers are limited to buying up to three artworks each.
-Profits from the show’s sale are donated to the arts community.
-In 2021 and 2022, profits were donated to Studio A, an arts company that supports artists with intellectual disabilities to achieve their artistic aspirations.
+Profits raised will go towards funding programs at Studio A and Little Orange, both arts companies that provide professional development for artists with disabilities.

 The show’s unique model provides greater access to art-buying for those without the usual means to do so, as well as democratises art selection; buyers buy what they truly love, not a big name.